Bring Iowa’s African American history to life with a wide variety of programs for preschool, elementary and middle school-age children.

 - Dr. Carver’s Lab — George Washington Carver considered himself a “cookstove chemist,” using household materials to complete most of his experiments.
 Hear about Dr. Carver’s accomplishments, and then assist with some cookstove experiments of your own.

 - Iowa’s Underground Railroad — You won’t find Harriet Tubman in this workshop.
 It’s all about Iowa’s Underground Railroad.
-Learn common Underground Railroad codes, discover how to navigate using the stars, and then make your own daring escape from slavery.
+Learn common Underground Railroad codes and discover how to navigate using the stars as you learn about those that made a daring escape from slavery.

 - Painting Like a Pro — Art and science are two sides of the same coin.
 Learn about scientists like George Washington Carver and Percy Julian who dabbled in paint manufacturing, check out various African American painters and sculptors, and make a small artistic creation of your own.